Jose Mourinho's past encounters with former club Chelsea

 While his backroom staff celebrated wildly, Mourinho cut a more restrained figure, but he would go on to win the treble that season, beating Bayern Munich 2-0 in the Champions League final before resigning to take over at Real Madrid.

-Mourinho said: "We deserve this victory, this must be almost a perfect performance.
+Mourinho said: "We deserve this victory, this must be an almost a perfect performance.
 Chelsea had reactions of frustration, of a team that felt the opposition was stronger.
 They tried to get back with conflict, long balls and diving in the box but I think everything we did was superior."

 Chelsea 4-0 Man Utd (October 23, 2016)